nikefn/nikefn.github.io/_posts/2024-04-30-nighttime.markdown

 My thought process went something like this:

 - Aha, day and night are roughly equal in duration, yet our projects primarily focus on daytime.[^8]
 - Hm, but we had the Innovation Network that happened for the night.
 But wait, funding just ran out and everybody went their way.
-Inside my other projects we are not covering the topic.... *(for a disclaimer see footnote)*[^9]
+Inside my other projects we are not covering the topic...
+The topics are covered but side-by-side .. *(for a disclaimer see footnote)*[^9]
 - ***All the discussions I had with colleagues and friends on the topic came back to me, wow!***